Our clubs – Your questions answered

 In our sessions, we write diary entries, letters, poetry, continue stories, write in response to pictures, and much more which all help your child to confidently tackle any task in an exam.
 We believe that a child who is a versatile writer is better equipped for these exams.

 Our workshops are designed to be fun but also to develop writing skills to elevate the quality of the children’s work.
-We also introduce new vocabulary through our materials and in the words we use whilst speaking to the children.
+We build and reinforce on skills learnt at school and also introduce new vocabulary through our materials and in the words we use whilst speaking to the children.

 So, in short, the answer is yes — the workshops are a great help to children sitting entrance exams.